Simple, Easy to Use and Online

 Sales pipeline management requires you to know what your active pipeline looks like all the time.
 It’s also helpful to have metrics that tell you what your sales funnel should look like.
 Simple Sales CRM makes it easy to manage your pipeline.
 We make all your sales lead and pipeline data visual and accessible.

-While many CRMs are complicated and hard to use, ours is powerfully simple.
+While many sales pipeline CRMs are complicated and hard to use, ours is powerfully simple.
 By eliminating the confusing and less-useful “bells and whistles” features, we make your sales pipeline more manageable.
 This also saves you money.
 Focus only on the metrics you care about and start making your sales team more efficient with Simple Sales CRM.
 Our sales pipeline management features include:

 - Custom sales pipeline design: Whatever your sales pipeline looks like, our software can accommodate it.
 Add your sales stages and all the documents and activities required at each phase.
 When your leads start traveling through the pipeline, you can easily see what stage they’re in.